 Anait Arutunian has been on faculty at the New England Preparatory School since 2001.
 Among her students are winners of Connecticut International Competition, New England String Ensemble concerto competition, Boston Youth Symphony concerto competition and ASTA competition.
 Many went on to study at major conservatories such as Juilliard School, Cleveland Institute of Music and Peabody Institute.

 Her students have also been featured on the nationally broadcasted show "From the Top."

-Arutunian has performed with The New York Philharmonic, Boston Symphony Orchestra, American Symphony Orchestra, New World Symphony and Spoleto Festival Orchestra under such renowned conductors as Kurt Mazur, Ricardo Muti, Seiji Ozawa, James Levine, Lorin Maazel, Bernard Haitink, Michael Tilson Thomas and Sir Colin Davis.
+As an orchestral musician Anait has performed with the New York Philharmonic, Boston Symphony Orchestra, Seattle Symphony Orchestra and American Symphony Orchestra under the baton of such renown conductors as Kurt Mazur, Ricardo Muti, Seiji Ozawa, Lorin Maazel, James Levine, Valery Gergiev, Christoph von Dohnany, Bernard Haitink and Andris Nelsons.

 Anait Arutunian holds her Bachelor’s and Master’s degrees from The Manhattan School of Music in New York.